Little Elm, Texas: Geography

+Climate

+Little Elm has a humid subtropical climate (Cfa), typical for Northeast Texas.

 Demographics

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

-Little Elm's Census population, as of April 1, 2020, was 46,453.
+Little Elm's population, as of April 1, 2020, was 46,453.
 Little Elm's build-out population is anticipated to be about 90,000.

 Government

 Politics

-Historically a Republican voting town, it has become more competitive in statewide and national elections as its population has diversified and grown in size, shifting toward the Democratic Party in more recent elections.
+Historically a Republican-voting town, it has become more competitive in statewide and national elections as its population has diversified and grown in size, shifting toward the Democratic Party in more recent elections.

 Local government

 Little Elm became a home rule municipality in 2001.
 It has a council-manager form of government.
 The town council consists of a mayor and five city council members, one of whom is elected at-large.

 The city holds annual municipal elections in March, and run-off elections when necessary in June.
 Terms for both the offices of the mayor and council are three years, with term limits of three years.

 The city has a number of extraterritorial jurisdictions that also vote in municipal elections.

 In June 2021, Little Elm elected its first African American mayor, Curtis Cornelious, who previously served two and a half terms on town council as the at-large council member before resigning to run for mayor.
+In 2025 Little Elm elected its first Hispanic councilmember, Idalia Maria Amaya.